 Check in to family-friendly hotels

-Another option on Sentosa Island is Shangri-La’s Rasa Sentosa Resort & Spa, which also boasts a Kids Club, baby pool and babysitting services.
+Another option on Sentosa Island is Shangri-La’s Rasa Sentosa Resort & Spa, which also boasts an outdoor playground, a miniature water theme park and the Toots Club, an activity-based programme for kids aged five to 12 .
 Plus, the hotel’s located right by Siloso Beach, perfect for a beach getaway for the whole clan.

-Alternatively, opt for a stay at the St Regis Singapore — here, the kids can take a dip in the tropical pool or unwind after a day of activities with movie rentals from the hotel’s DVD library.
+Alternatively, opt for a stay at The St. Regis Singapore.
+Here, the kids can take a dip in the Tropical Spa Pool or unwind after a day of activities with movie rentals from the hotel’s DVD library.
 You can also request baby amenities such as playpens, bottle warmers and bottle sterilisers, as well as a babysitter to assist you during your stay.

 Dine at kid-friendly restaurants

-Refuel after a day of activities at family-friendly dining destinations such as EatPlayLove Café.
+Refuel after a day of activities at family-friendly dining destinations such as EatPlayLove Cafe.
 The aptly named café has two craft corners for the little ones, where they can let their imagination run free and experiment with craft materials.
-EatPlayLove’s menu offers hearty, Thai-inspired dishes such as mango salsa fish and creamy tom yum spaghetti.
+EatPlayLove’s menu offers hearty, Thai and Western dishes such as mango salsa fish and creamy tom yum spaghetti.

-Kick back and relax at Café Melba at Goodman Arts Centre, an oasis that’s the perfect place to chill out.
-Pick from their all-day breakfast menu or gourmet sandwiches — kids also get to dine for free on Mondays with every main course ordered.
+Kick back and relax at Cafe Melba at Goodman Arts Centre, an oasis that’s the perfect place to chill out.
+Pick from its all-day breakfast menu or gourmet sandwiches—kids also get to dine for free on Mondays with every main course ordered.
 Other perks?
-Join the Kids Club for extra treats like mystery gifts, or head to Melba on the weekends to enjoy the café’s Bouncy Castle.
+Join the Kids Club for extra treats like mystery gifts, or head to Melba to enjoy the café’s bouncy castle; it’s up on weekdays from 3pm to 8pm and weekends from 9am to 8pm.

 Most restaurants in Singapore offer kid-friendly dining facilities.
 Be sure to keep a look out for eateries that offer free dining for the young ones with every adult main course ordered.